The Musician’s Guide To Not Getting Ripped Off In A Record Deal

 What this means is:

-It’s (usually) not in a record company’s interest to rip you (or anyone else) off… because they are the ones taking all the risk by investing your music career.
+It’s (usually) not in a record company’s interest to rip you (or anyone else) off… because they are the ones taking all the risk by investing into your music career.

 If anything, they (record company executives) are even more scared of musicians ripping them off, since they (record company executives) are putting up money and resources upfront.